MiguelGuardado/py_ped_sim/README.md

 The user will specify the output prefix of the simulations results output file name via the `-o` user parameter.

-**Note that VCF files must only have bi-allelic SNPs and have the ancestral allele information (AA) defined to input into SLiM, please preprocess your vcf file with `filter_vcf` before running genomic simulations.**
+**Note that VCF files must only have bi-allelic SNPs and have the ancestral allele information (AA) defined to input into SLiM**

+**PLEASE preprocess your vcf file with `filter_vcf` before running genomic simulations.**

+**Note that the resulting VCF file will not be aligned to the genome that the user inputs for founder initialization.
+For example if the user input a genome from the second chromosome the outputted vcf will default output as the first chromosome.
+If it is important to have the same chromosome outputted, please look into our nucleotide specific simulations `-f` which will require a fasta input to your SLiM simulations.**

 #### Required input parameters
 `-t sim_genomes` or